Rufinadcosta/ETL_Project/README.md

-# 🔄 ETL Pipeline Project with Amazon S3
+#  ETL Pipeline Project with Amazon S3

-## 🚀 Project Overview
+## Project Overview
-This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline using Python.
-It reads data from source files, transforms it through cleaning and aggregation steps, and loads it into Amazon S3.
-The project simulates a scalable and modular data pipeline suitable for batch processing in production environments.
+This project simulates a batch ETL process that extracts, transforms, and loads data into Amazon S3.
+It’s designed for modularity and production-readiness, with Airflow used for orchestration and Docker for reproducibility.

-## 🛠️ Technologies Used
+##  Technologies Used
+- Python, Pandas
+- Amazon S3
-- **Python**, **Pandas**
+- SQLAlchemy
-- **Amazon S3** for cloud-based storage
+- Apache Airflow for orchestration
-- **Boto3** for AWS integration
+- Docker for environment consistency
-- **Jupyter Notebook**

-## 📌 Key Features
+##  Key Features
-- ✅ Extracts data from local files or APIs
+- ✅ Extracts raw files from local or remote sources
-- ✅ Cleans, transforms, and validates data using Pandas
+- ✅ Transforms data using pandas operations
-- ✅ Loads transformed data to Amazon S3 buckets
+- ✅ Loads processed data to Amazon S3
-- ✅ Modular code structure for reusability and maintainability
+- ✅ Scheduled DAGs with Airflow
-- ✅ Error handling and logging integrated for reliability
+- ✅ Dockerized pipeline for easy deployment

+##  Outcome
+Showcases cloud-based ETL pipeline skills, orchestration, and scalable data processing.